 You need to have a small deposit and a mortgage to buy your portion.
 The Scottish Government will have security on the property over proportion it has funded.
 You do not pay interest on the government portion.
 You repay the government upon selling the home.
 You can buy a bigger stake after two years.
 You can eventually own it all.

-Now you’re up to speed with the schemes and options available to you it’s time to get to grips with all other aspects of buying a new home.
-Our experts are here to help; from conveyancing quotes right through to our moving house timeline we’ve got it covered.
+Now you’re up to speed with the schemes and options available to you it’s time to search for a conveyancer or solicitor.
+Our experts are here to help; from conveyancing solicitors fees right through to moving house.